 A Canvas of Memory and Healing

 Santiago Yahuarcani is one of the most renowned Indigenous artists in Peru.
 A member of the Uitoto people and the Clan of the White Heron, he is heir to a legacy of resistance, oral tradition, and collective memory.
-His work is deeply rooted in his Indigenous worldview, yet also marked by the pain of a family history that directly endured the atrocities of the rubber boom: his parents survived that horror, and that memory is the seed of his art.
+His work is deeply rooted in an Indigenous worldview, yet also shaped by the pain of a family history that lived through the atrocities of the rubber boom.
+His grandparents survived that horror, and that memory is the seed of his art.

 Santiago’s painting is both testimony and reconstruction.
 His works speak of dispossession, colonial trauma, the loss of land and culture.
-But they also speak of what endures, of what is reborn.
-In his canvases, mythical beings, talking forests, water spirits, and the teachings of the grandfather dwell.
-These are not ethnographic illustrations — they are visions walking the line between dream and history, between mourning and hope.
+But they also speak of what endures — of what is reborn.
+On his canvases, mythical beings, talking forests, water spirits, and the teachings of the grandfather come to life.
+These are not ethnographic illustrations, but visions that move between dream and history, between mourning and hope.

 A key artist of contemporary Indigenous art.

-His work is a powerful reminder of the wounds that history tries to silence: the pain of the rubber boom era and the quiet resilience of collective memory.
-In each exhibition, he does not merely represent his culture; he reclaims it, questions it, and ultimately redefines it through a vision rooted in memory, lived experience, and resistance.
+His paintings are a powerful reminder of the wounds history tries to silence: the pain of the rubber boom and the quiet resilience of collective memory.
+In each exhibition, he does not merely represent his culture — he reclaims it, questions it, and ultimately redefines it through a vision rooted in memory, lived experience, and resistance.

-As an artist, voice for his people, and guardian of cultural memory, Santiago belongs to a generation that transforms contemporary indígenous art into an act that is both political and poetic.
+As an artist, a voice for his people, and a guardian of cultural memory, Santiago belongs to a generation that transforms contemporary Indigenous art into an act that is both political and poetic.
+In his works, it becomes a testimony of a past seen through Indigenous eyes.

 In El Heredero, Brus Rubio depicts a young Indigenous boy standing at the crossroads of tradition and progress, inheriting both ancestral wisdom and a world threatened by encroaching industry.